BigdawgCeejay/Bigdawgceejaypt3/README.md

 # Sup, my name is cee-jay

-I am a cycle 60 intern at i.c. stars. i'm currently working on the medline problem.
+I am a cycle 60 intern at i.c. stars.  i'm currently working on the Medline Operations Problem Navigator.